Ritusaikia/Classification-problem-of-Adult-census-data/README.md

 To classify the recorded individuals in the Census whether their income is greater than $50,000 or less than equal to $50,000 based on the other recorded attributes.

 # Algorithms used
-Tried to implement different algorithms and check how they performed on the dataset.
+Tried to implement different algorithms and check how they performe on the dataset.
 Impemented the following algorithms:
   •	Logistic regression
   •	Random Forest
   •	Decision Trees